-5 Predicting choices in novel contexts
+$\mathbf{5}$ Predicting choices in novel contexts

-Standard choice theory is largely silent on the question of how to predict choices in novel, previously unobserved contexts.
-In almost every empirical science, we make predictions about future events (or otherwise unobserved events), based on past observations.
-Astronomers predict future solar eclipses or encounters with comets based on the past trajectories of the relevant celestial bodies; epidemiologists predict outbreaks of future epidemics based on past epidemiological data; and econometricians use past data of the economy to predict its future.
+Standard choice theory is largely silent on how to predict choices in novel, previously unobserved contexts.
+In almost every empirical science, we make predictions about future (or otherwise unobserved) events, based on past observations.
+Astronomers predict future solar eclipses or movements of comets based on past trajectories of the relevant celestial bodies; epidemiologists predict future epidemics based on past epidemiological data; and econometricians use past data of the economy to predict its future.
 Choice theory is an exception in that predictions and observations are usually taken to be the same thing: the choice function is the observed and predicted object at once.

-Genuine predictions, however, would have to be about choice contexts outside the domain \mathcal{K} of observed contexts, perhaps with feasible options outside the set X. If we rationalize an agent's choices simply by identifying a preference relation on X, we cannot make such predictions, since we have no systematic way of extending this relation to options outside X. Instead, we can make only two limited kinds of predictions:
+Genuine predictions would have to be about choice contexts outside the observed domain \mathcal{K} , perhaps with feasible options outside the set X. If we rationalize choices simply by a preference relation on X, we have no systematic way of extending this relation to new options.
+So, we can make only two rather trivial kinds of predictions: